 Continuous Integration (CI)

-Continuous Integration (CI) is based on processes, mechanics, and automation.
-Developers commit the code to external code repositories as a practice of Continuous Integration process.
-Most teams usually commit code at least once per week, in accordance with the organization’s software development process, as part of their software delivery process.
+Continuous Integration CI is based on processes, mechanics, and automation.
+Developers commit the code to external code repositories as a practice of the CI process.
+Most teams usually commit code at least once per week, by the organization’s software development process, as part of their software delivery process.

 Software development teams will create code updates for shorter commit periods, reducing the chance of multiple developers editing the same code or merging their code during a commit.